rayfin-ucsd/CSE151AGroupProject/README.md

 - We also used heatmaps to visualize correlations between multiple variables.
 - Frequency tables was used to show the distribution of categorical data points.
 - Scatterplot was used to identify data points that deviate significantly from the majority.
-- We used a line chart to investigate Net Collection Amounts by Fiscal Year
+- We used a line chart to investigate Net Collection Amounts by Fiscal Year.

 ### Data Preprocessing

+- Checked for null values and dropped duplicate entries.
+- Dropped columns: 'Source Line Number', 'Eletronic Category Description', 'Channel Type Description', 'Tax Category Description'.
+- 'Record Date' feature discretized into an integer.
+For example, the oldest entry is at day 0, and the latest entry is at day 7026.
+This will help us model the relationship between the date of collection and the revenue (target class).
+- Removed string features and kept encoded integers including the 'Fiscal Quarter Number'.

 ### Method 1: